VahidTyagi/VahidTyagi/README.md

 ## Hi there 👋

 # 💫 About Me:
-I am a QA Automation Engineer with experience in Selenium automation using Java.
-I have good knowledge of TestNG, Maven, and automation framework development.
-I am strong in XPath and CSS selectors and have hands-on experience with GitHub and Jenkins.
-I am focused on improving test quality and learning new automation tools.
+I am a QA Automation Engineer with strong hands-on experience in UI automation using Selenium and Playwright with Java.
+I have solid expertise in TestNG, Maven, and the design and development of scalable, maintainable automation frameworks.
+I am proficient in crafting reliable locators using XPath and CSS selectors and have practical experience in API automation for validating backend services.

+I am well-versed in Git and GitHub, with experience integrating automated test suites into CI/CD pipelines using Jenkins and GitHub Actions.
+I actively leverage AI-assisted development tools such as GitHub Copilot, ChatGPT, and Cursor AI to improve productivity, optimize test design, and accelerate framework enhancements.
+I also have working knowledge of AI prompt engineering and MCP server concepts to enable intelligent automation workflows and AI-driven test analysis.

+I am highly focused on improving test quality, enhancing automation efficiency, and continuously adopting modern testing and AI-driven automation technologies to deliver reliable and scalable test solutions.

 ## 🌐 Socials: